KalaayPT/Profit-Taker-Guide/tldr.md

 ## How the fight works

-The Profit-Taker bossfight has three distinct phases that repeat like this:
+The Profit-Taker bossfight has three distinct phases (Shields, Armor and Pylons) that repeat like this:

 Shield → Armor → Pylon →